CDDR1/CDDR1/README.md

 # Hi there, I'm Carlos 👋 💻

-- I'm a computer programming student living in Long Island, NY 📚🗽
+- I'm a computer programming student living on Long Island, NY 📚🗽
 - My end-goal is to be a Full Stack Developer 👨‍💻
 - I'm currently working on polishing my Web-Dev skills 🕸️ 🛠️
 - My objective for 2022 is to learn React, Node, databases and TypeScript 🚀 🎆